-Serving our area with NPR news, sports, gospel, jazz and R&B for 30 years, 89.9, WRVS is a 41,000 watt powerhouse.
+Serving our area with NPR news, sports, gospel, jazz and R&B for over 31 years, 89.9, WRVS is a 41,000 watt powerhouse.
 We are a listener-supported public radio service of Elizabeth City State University.

 WRVS became the first radio station in Elizabeth City and one of the first radio stations in Northeast North Carolina to broadcast using HD Radio TM technology.